zxf-work/zxf-work.github.io/_pages/about.md

 <span style="color:blue;">2024.05</span> Ryan has successfully defended his doctoral dissertation.
 Congratulations to Ryan!

+<span style="color:blue;">2024.03</span> I will serve on the program committee board for PVLDB Vol.18.

 <span style="color:blue;">2023.08</span> Our paper "VLS: A Reinforcement Learning-based Value Lookahead Strategy for Multi- product Order Fulfillment" is accepted to ADMA'23.
 Congratulations to Ryan!

 <span style="color:blue;">2023.06</span> Our paper "Efficient Quality-Diversity Optimization through Diverse Quality Species" is accepted to GECCO'23.
 Congratulations to the group!